Just for You

 If you picture yourself playing a positive role in the criminal justice system, Onondaga Community College’s Criminal Justice A.S. degree can help you develop the skills you will need in this challenging environment.

 This degree lays the foundation for a four-year degree in a related field.
 If you are already employed in the criminal justice system, the degree can sharpen your skills and advance your career.
 If you have a special interest in issues related to juvenile justice, Onondaga offers a 12-credit minor in this critically important and relevant area.

-Both programs provide an overview of the entire criminal justice system, including the court system, criminal law, police-community relations, ethics, delinquency, probation, parole, law, evidence, and criminology.
+The CRJ A.S. program provides an overview of the entire criminal justice system, including the court system, criminal law, police-community relations, ethics, juvenile justice, probation, parole, law, evidence, and criminology.
 If you plan to continue your studies in a related field, the A.S. degree is designed for a seamless transition into a four-year college or university program.
 If your plans change and you decide to enter the workforce after finishing your A.S. degree in Criminal Justice, you will be prepared for a variety of challenging positions.

-All matriculated students in the Criminal Justice program will be required to achieve placement at the ENG 103 and RDG 153 level before registering for any criminal justice course.
+All students will be required to achieve placement at the ENG 103 and RDG 153 levels or concurrently be enrolled in ENG 099 and RDG 093 if placement is not at the college level to enroll in any CRJ course.